lw3266/good-habits/README.md

 We gained hands-on experience integrating AI models into real-world applications.
 We also learned about data cleanliness by having to manage unwieldy structural differences between development branches.
 Working across different platforms taught us valuable lessons in coordination in API's.
 What's next for Good Habits

-**What's next for G00D-Habits**
+**What's next for G00D Habits**

 With more time, we would have implement a browser extension using JavaScript to monitor user activity.
 The browser extension would supplement the sense of accountability by sending notifications and tracking browsing habits.
 We also would want to possibly have browser extension's capabilities integrated with other productivity tools.
 Furthermore, we may have include more gamification features, such as progress graphing and competition with other users, as well as deploying the app to other platforms.

 **Built With**

-javascript
-,python
-,sqlite
-,streamlit
+Javascript
+,Python
+,Sqlite
+,Streamlit
+,Flask